seanken/ASE_pipeline/README.md

 You are then ready to run!

+# Requirements

+The pipeline is set up so that all you need to run it is Conda, nextflow, and java as mentioned above.
+It is, however, possible to run the pipeline without conda.
+In that case, however, the number of requirements greatly increases.
+In that case, in addition to Java and nextflow, you will need the following installed/on the PATH:
+1) bcftools
+2) bedtools
+3) R with tidyr, dply, and Matrix installed
+4) STAR v2.7.8a (note the code does not work with earlier (due to changes in the way GN/GX is calculated for GeneFull) or later versions (due to changes in --limitOutSJcollapsed), though the script can be easily modified to do so)

+A bash script to install these with conda is in scripts/makeConda.sh.
+Though this still requires conda, it allows you to create one conda environment instead of one per sample processed.

+We are planning on creating a docker container for this pipeline as well, but have not done so yet.

 # Generating Reference

 In order to run this pipeline you need a STAR reference and a matching gtf file.
 See STAR documentation for details.